m0hamedAit/microservice_architecture/Architecture_microService_SpringCloud_ConsulDiscovery_ConsulConfig_Vault/README.md

 └───web-app
 ```
 ### Tools
-- **Consul :** HashiCorp Consul is a service networking solution that enables teams to manage secure network connectivity between services and across on-prem and multi-cloud environments and runtimes.
+- <a id="consul"></a>**Consul :** HashiCorp Consul is a service networking solution that enables teams to manage secure network connectivity between services and across on-prem and multi-cloud environments and runtimes.
 Consul offers service discovery, service mesh, traffic management, and automated updates to network infrastructure device.
 You can use these features individually or together in a single Consul deployment.
     - Get it from [consul.io](https://consul.io)
     - Launch it with
         - `cd {consulEXE dir}`
         - `consul agent -server -bootstrap-expect=1 -data-dir=consul-data -ui -bind={ip@}`
     - Access it : `localhost:8500`

-- **Vault :** Vault is an identity-based secret and encryption management system.
+- <a id="vault"></a>**Vault :** Vault is an identity-based secret and encryption management system.
 This documentation covers the main concepts of Vault, what problems it can solve, and contains a quick start for using Vault.
     - Get it form [Hashicorp Vault](https://www.hashicorp.com/products/vault)
     - Add env variable if not exist: `set VAULT_ADDR=http://127.0.0.1:8200`
     - Launch server with: